smp4/cookiecutter-poetry-pypackage/{{cookiecutter.project_slug}}/docs/user-guide/installation.md

 $ pip install {{ cookiecutter.project_slug }}
 ```

 This is the preferred method to install {{ cookiecutter.project_name}}, as it will always install the most recent stable release.

-If you don't have `pip` installed, this [Python installation guide][] can guide you through the process.
 You can also replace `pip` with `pipx`.

 ## Installing From source